 Bloch pointes are great for all levels, but they’re fitting for beginners because they’re equipped with shock-absorbing cushioning, pre-sewn crossed elastics, comfortable sole pads, and a breathable upper.

 Because of that, they’re a great starting point for dancers who need the extra support that comes with these features.
-These are reviewers’ favorite and we can see why.
+These are reviewers’ favorites and we can see why.

 2. Freed of London Studio 2 pointe shoes